m-yahya/latex-tutorial/README.md

 ## Create Tables

+In `LaTeX`, we can use `table`, `tabular` or a combination of both environments to create tables.
+The `table` environment provides additional functionality such as positioning, caption, label and reference for the table.
+Whereas, the actual contents go inside the `tabular` environment.

 We will start creating a very simplest table and then gradually develop it according to our choice.
 A simple table can be created using the `tabular` environment which is the default method to create tables in LaTeX.
 The following block of code creates a very simple table with three columns and text centered.

 ```